sakerMS/strangeloop-bootstrap/README.md

 - Windows 10/11 with PowerShell 5.1+
 - Internet connection for script downloads
 - Execution policy: RemoteSigned or Unrestricted
-- Azure DevOps access (Microsoft employees)
+- GitHub access for downloading scripts

 ## 🚨 Troubleshooting

 ### Download Issues
-- Check internet connection and Azure DevOps access
+- Check internet connection and GitHub access
 - Verify URLs in deployment documentation
 - Use local fallback mode for development